-Attendance at the tumour conference will be recorded fo r all required attendees.
-The system in place for recording attendance at the tumour conference is: please specify e.a.
-NCIS
+Attendance at the tumour conference will be recorded for all required attendees.
+The system in place for recording attendance at the tumour conference is currently on W://PRRT folder in SVUH.

 3.5 Quorum

 This guidance document lays out the required attendees (see Section 3.1 Required attendees) to ensure a quorum for the tumour conference, it is the hospital's responsibility to ensure that the quorum is met and attendance of required consultant members is documented.